GeloWilliams/recipe/README.md

 # Getting Started

-* cd into the recipe folder and install node modules:
+cd into the recipe folder and install node modules:
 ```
 npm install
 ```
-All required dependencies are listed in the package.json file.<br>
+All required dependencies are listed in the package.json file.<br><br>
 Install Angular-powered Bootstrap:
 ```
 ng add @ng-bootstrap/ng-bootstrap
 ```
-* Set up your endpoints in<br>
+Set up your endpoints in: <br>
 * recipe list storage in the 'shared/data-storage.service.ts' file
 * authorization service in the 'auth/auth.service.ts' file